MysteryPancake/Houdini-Fun/README.md

 Houdini supports SDFs in two places.
 Both are grid-based so they're more crusty than they should be:

-- 2D Copernicus volumes (for example SDF Shape node)
+- 2D Copernicus volumes (eg. SDF Shape node)
-- 3D Level Set/IsoSurface volumes (for example Level Set VDBs)
+- 3D Level Set/IsoSurface volumes (eg. Level Set VDBs)

 The examples below are only for 3D volumes, but the same ideas work in any dimension.